 The rise of a more technical labor force to manage supply chain operations has led to more companies shifting their manufacturing strategies from outsourcing overseas to making products closer to where they will be sold.
 "Next-shoring” allows manufacturers to increase the swiftness to replenish products on store shelves.
 The faster inventory can be moved to the consumer, the sooner the costs to warehouse, ship and dock goods can be freed up.

 The fact that manufacturing jobs are coming back to the United States does not mean that they are not continuing to develop in Asia.
 In a recent report for the San Jose Mercury News, Mike Cassidy describes a move by a number of US-based manufacturers to expand operations in both the United States and offshore: “In a global economy there really is no one-size-fits-all strategy.
-There is offshoring, onshoring, nearshoring and what you might call both-shoring.”
+There is offshoring, onshoring, nearshoring, and what you might call both-shoring.”

 Take Away: Manufacturing strategies are more dynamic and complex than ever, which means there is no one-size-fits-all, suggesting that supply chain operations and supporting technologies need to be equally nimble.
-A cloud-based product lifecycle management (PLM) solution offers flexibility and scalability, enabling companies to manage their product mixes, customer markets, and partners .
+A cloud-based product lifecycle management (PLM) solution offers flexibility and scalability, enabling companies to manage their product mixes, customer markets, and partners.
 As Jack Welch once said, you need technology that can go where you go and support processes and practices as you need them to.

 2. 'SMAC Stack' – Not Just for WWE Wrestling

-A manufacturing comeback is being driven by SMAC — social, mobile, analytics and cloud.
+A manufacturing comeback is being driven by SMAC — social, mobile, analytics, and cloud.
 The SMAC stack is essentially the next wave in IT to manage massive amounts of data.

-SMAC Stack is also becoming an essential technology tool kit for enterprises and represents the next wave for driving greater team connectivity across platforms, higher customer engagement and growth opportunities.
+SMAC Stack is also becoming an essential technology tool kit for enterprises and represents the next wave for driving greater team connectivity across platforms, higher customer engagement, and growth opportunities.
 The need to innovate is forcing cultural change within a historically conservative "if it's not broke don't fix it" industry, and SMAC is helping early adopters in the manufacturing market increase efficiencies and change.

-Take away: Organizations who conceptualize these four technologies together as a "stack" will have access to exponential growth opportunities not unlike those seen by early adopters in the PC and internet revolutions.
-Recently, Arena has created a collaboration platform for all stakeholders across the supply chain, including suppliers and partners, to take part in documented problem solving and discussion in context of the product record.
+Take away: Organizations that conceptualize these four technologies together as a "stack" will have access to exponential growth opportunities not unlike those seen by early adopters in the PC and internet revolutions.
+Recently, Arena has created a collaboration platform for all stakeholders across the supply chain, including suppliers and partners, to take part in documented problem solving and discussion in the context of the product record.

 3. 3D Printing

 Worldwide shipments of 3D printers are expected to grow 98 percent in 2015, followed by a doubling of unit shipments in 2016.
 3D printing will reach a tipping point over the next three years as the market for relatively low-cost 3D printing devices continues to grow rapidly and industrial use expands significantly.
-New industrial, biomedical and consumer applications will continue to demonstrate that 3D printing is a real, viable and cost-effective means to reduce costs through improved designs, streamlined prototyping and short-run manufacturing.
+New industrial, biomedical, and consumer applications will continue to demonstrate that 3D printing is a real, viable, and cost-effective means to reduce costs through improved designs, streamlined prototyping, and short-run manufacturing.